tederis/gta-obfuscation/rw-deobfuscator/ReadMe.txt

 What is it?
 ---------------
-This is a simple deobfuscation library that should injects to a game process.
+This is a simple deobfuscation library is being injected into the game process.

 How do use it?
 ------------------